-If you choose the HIST option, complete HIST 101 in the second semester, move Literature to the fourth semester, and take HIST 102 or 217 in the third semester.
+1If you choose the HIST option, complete HIST 101 or 111 in the second semester and take HIST 102 or 217 in the third semester.

-- · Course numbers with the "H" suffix are designated Honors-level courses and can be used to fulfill equivalent general education requirements.
+- NOTE Course numbers with the "B" suffix may be non-transferable for a NSHE baccalaureate degree. - Course numbers with the "H" suffix are designated Honors-level courses and can be used to fulfill equivalent general education requirements.
 For more information visit www.csn.edu/honors. - In no case, may one course be used to meet more than one requirement except for the Values and Diversity general education requirement (only AA, AS, and AB degrees) which may be used to fulfill the corresponding general education or emphasis requirement. - Students may elect to graduate using the degree requirements in effect at the time of matriculation, or when they declared or changed major or the current catalog.
 If a program is official after a student has matriculated, the student may choose the degree requirements of the new program.
 In no case may a student use a catalog which is more than six years old at the time of graduation.

-Criminal Justice - Law Enforcement Training Academy
+Criminal Justice - Law Enforcement Training Academy CERTIFICATE OF ACHIEVEMENT (CA)

-CERTIFICATE OF ACHIEVEMENT (CoA) REQUIRED CREDITS: 33 DEGREE CODE: CRJLETA-CT
+DEGREE CODE: CRJLETA-CT